 |Copyright © Nucleus Medical Media, Inc.|

-Dehydration can be extremely serious and life threatening.
-It may require immediate medical care.
+Dehydration can be very serious and life threatening.
+A person may need medical care right away.

 The goal of treatment is to replace the fluids in the body.
-A cause will also be treated if it is known.
+The cause of the dehydration will also be treated if it is known.

 Treatment may include: